frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 We form that soul, especially during those early years, and have the Holy Spirit work with great ease in that soul.

 He says, "Our heart now needs to distinguish and adore each one of the divine Persons.
 The soul is, as it were, making a discovery in the supernatural life, like a little child opening his eyes to the world about him.
-The soul spends time lovingly with the Father and the Son and the Holy Spirit, and readily submits to the work of the life-giving Paraclete, who gives himself to us with no merit on our part, bestowing his gifts and the supernatural virtues!" (*Ibid*., Point 306).
+The soul spends time lovingly with the Father and the Son and the Holy Spirit, and readily submits to the work of the life-giving Paraclete, who gives himself to us with no merit on our part, bestowing his gifts and the supernatural virtues!" (*ibid*., Point 306).

 We are reminded that Our Lady, who had the fullness of grace, and also, the fullness of the gifts of the Holy Spirit---we could ask her to teach us to come close to her and to love the Paraclete always, but in a special way during these days of preparation for Pentecost.

 Mary, don't allow us to remain stuck halfway along the road that leads to holiness, the goal that we are called to.

 We can use the intercession of Our Lady to invoke the Holy Spirit.
-She is the listening Virgin, who, in the light of the Spirit, was able to read tirelessly the deep meaning of the mysteries which the Almighty had worked in her (cf. Luke 2:19, 51).
+She is the listening Virgin, who, in the light of the Spirit, was able to read tirelessly the deep meaning of the mysteries which the Almighty had worked in her.

 The contemplation of the wonders of God will also be for us the source of inexhaustible joy.

-Mary "treasured all these things carefully in her heart."
+Mary "treasured all these things carefully in her heart" (Luke 2:19, 51).

 She must have got great joy from going over and over in her mind the wonderful mysteries of God that led her to proclaim in the Magnificat:

 "My soul magnifies the Lord, and my spirit rejoices in God my Savior" (Luke 1:46).